iotile/multipackage/README.md

 takes to debug every little change.

-> **Think of `multipackage` as a self-updating cookiecutter that comes with prebaked best practices**
+> **Think of `multipackage` as a self-updating cookiecutter that comes with prebaked best practices.**

 ### Why Isn't `multipackage` More Configurable?

 > **`multipackage` is not intended to be a general purpose library.**

->
-> It is a more of a framework rather than a library.
-If you like the general
-> outline of what `multipackage` provides, then you can get a lot of
-> functionality without much configuration.
-The trade-off, is that if you don't
-> like the general outline of what `multipackage` provides, then you're likely
-> better off starting from scratch (possibly reusing some of the code, possibly
+It is a more of a framework rather than a library.
+If you like the general outline of what `multipackage` provides, then you can get a lot of functionality without much configuration.
+The trade-off, is that if you don't like the general outline of what `multipackage` provides, then you're likely better off starting from scratch (possibly reusing some of the code, possibly not).
-> not).

 There is not a shortage of great general-purpose tools available to help you setup modern python package repositories.  **multipackage does not replace those